 The purpose of this project was to develop a hyperlocal music criticism blog covering indie music in Gainesville, FL.

-Over the course of six and half months, from the end of August 2010 to the middle of March 2011, Ana(b)log (Anablogmusic.com) reported on Gainesville’s artists, venues, industry professionals and newsworthy occurrences through text, video, audio, photography, podcasting and local internet radio in order to cultivate an influential online presence, establish a grassroots community of users, and supplement traditional local media.
+Over the course of six and a half months, from the end of August 2010 to the middle of March 2011, Ana(b)log (Anablogmusic.com) reported on Gainesville’s artists, venues, industry professionals and newsworthy occurrences through text, video, audio, photography, podcasting and local internet radio in order to cultivate an influential online presence, establish a grassroots community of users, and supplement traditional local media.

 An average of two to three posts per week were published on Ana(b)log and linked via social media such as Facebook, Twitter, YouTube, SoundCloud and Flickr.
 Keywords for search engine optimization were used to make the blog available for those searching via search engines.